 Despite their varying sizes, we find that the radio emissivity of halos with large extents is strikingly similar to that of classical halos, namely $10^{-42}\, \mathrm{erg\,s^{-1}\,cm^{-3}\,Hz^{-1}}$ (except Abell 2142).
 These halos with large extents lie above the known radio power at 1.4~GHz versus cluster mass scaling relations of halos (except Abell 2142).
 Moreover, their radial spectral index profiles reveal a clear spectral index gradient from the cluster core to the outer regions.
 Moreover, the powerful radio halos are found to be more extended, implying that such halos are expected to be detectable out to larger radii ($>$2 Mpc)

-Our findings demonstrate how the choice of sectors, sector centers, and discrete source subtraction considerably affect the radial profiles of radio halos.
+Our findings demonstrate that the choice of sectors, annulus centers, and discrete source subtraction significantly affects the radial profiles of halos.
 Careful subtraction of unrelated sources embedded in the halo is essential to ensure robust and reliable radial profiles.
-In particular, the identification of multiple components in radio halos with LLS > 2 Mpc based on radial profiles requires caution, as it can result in an artificial second, shallower component due to incomplete discrete source subtraction and the choice of sectors.
+In particular, the identification of multiple components in radio halos based on radial profiles requires caution, as it can result in an artificial second, shallower component due to incomplete subtraction of unrelated sources and the choice of annuli/sectors.
 Additional observational properties such as radial spectral index profiles and radio versus X-ray comparisons should be considered to assess the presence of a secondary component \citep[e.g.,][]{Botteon2020, Rajpurohit2021c, Rajpurohit2021b, Rajpurohit2022b, Bruno2023, Biava2024}.

-In conclusion, we find that halos with large extents (> 2 Mpc) share key characteristics with classical radio halos: 1) their averaged radial profiles are well described by a single-component exponential fit, 2) they show radial spectral index steepening, and 3) radio emissivity of $\sim 10^{-42}\, \mathrm{erg\,s^{-1}\,cm^{-3}\,Hz^{-1}}$.
-Our results highlight that the distinction between different categories of radio halos, such as hybrid halos, giant halos, and mega-halos, based on the size is becoming increasingly blurred.
-In contrast to the four mega halos with LLS> 2 Mpc, the five systems analyzed in this study do not exhibit different properties than those generally found in radio halos.
+In conclusion, we find that halos with large extents ($>2$\,Mpc) share key characteristics with classical radio halos: 1) their averaged radial profiles are well described by a single-component exponential fit, 2) they show radial spectral index steepening, and 3) radio emissivity of $\sim 10^{-42}\, \mathrm{erg\,s^{-1}\,cm^{-3}\,Hz^{-1}}$.
+Our results highlight that the distinction between different categories of radio halos, such as hybrid halos, giant halos, and mega-halos, based on size is becoming increasingly blurred.
+In contrast to the four mega halos with $\rm LLS> 2\,Mpc$, the five systems analyzed in this study do not exhibit different properties than those generally found in radio halos.
 Our results demonstrate that the observable size of a halo is primarily determined by the image depth and uv-coverage relative to its central brightness and e-folding radius.
 The $>2$~Mpc extents observed in some cases reflect the presence of bright, powerful radio halos, allowing their emission to be detected out to larger radii.